acannistra/planet-snowcover/preprocess/README.md

 __Single Image tiler__: will take in __`--image`__ and perhaps __`--zoom_level`__ and produce an XYZ/OSM tile structure from the image. _Except: these images will likely remain as TIFF files so we can use multiple bands in training, rather than the typical PNG format used for OSM tiles_.

 __Multiple Image tiler__: TBD, still not quite sure how to structure the beam dataflow here.

+### TODO: `split`

+This module is responsible for creating a train-validation split of the images